Ivanka Trump Blasted After Tweeting Support For Impoverished Girl In India

-Ivanka Trump faced backlash for tweeting support for a girl in India who carried her wounded father around 750 miles on the back of her bicycle after the rickshaw driver lost his job and was facing hunger.
+Ivanka Trump faced backlash after tweeting support for a girl in India who carried her wounded father around 750 miles on the back of her bicycle after the rickshaw driver lost his job and was facing hunger.

 “5 yr old Jyoti Kumari, carried her wounded father to their home village on the back of her bicycle covering +1,200 km over 7 days.
-This beautiful feat of endurance & love has captured the imagination of the Indian people and the cycling federation!” the so-called first daughter tweeted.
+This beautiful feat of endurance & love has captured the imagination of the Indian people and the cycling federation!” the first daughter tweeted.

-Human rights advocates and political figures in India called Trump’s comments as tone-deaf, as Reuters reports.
+Human rights advocates and political figures in India called Trump’s comments tone-deaf, as Reuters reports.
 They say that Jyoti’s journey was one made out of desperation as the coronavirus has brought crippling challenges for many in the country of 1.3 billion.

 After being injured and unable to work, Mohan Paswan said that his daughter offered to make the lengthy journey to pick him up and bring him to their village in the eastern part of the country.
 He said that initially he was concerned about the idea, particularly since his daughter is just 15 years old, but eventually he conceded and Jyoti brought him home.